 Ready to join your first conservation volunteer day?

-Trail work and other conservation projects are rewarding experiences that benefit you and your local climbing area.
+Trail work and other stewardship projects are rewarding experiences that benefit you, your community, and your local climbing area.
 Here are five things you need to know to get the most out of your first volunteer day.

 There will be a job for people of all abilities, but everyone can expect to put in a solid day’s work.
-Activities may include trash pickup, moving rocks, clearing brush, building retaining walls, and many other activities.
+Activities may include trash pickup, moving rocks, digging trail, clearing brush or invasive species, building retaining walls, removing graffiti, and many other activities.

 Closed-toed shoes are essential to protect your feet.
-We recommend long sleeves and pants for extra protection, and extra layers you can take on and off to adapt to the elements will come in handy.
+We recommend a hat, long sleeves, and pants for extra protection, and extra layers you can take on and off to adapt to the elements will come in handy.

 Bring snacks, sunscreen, bug spray, and lots of water.
-Gloves are a bonus if you have your own, but you’ll likely be able to borrow some if not.
+Gloves and glasses are a bonus if you have your own, but you’ll likely be able to borrow some if not.

 The coordinators will circle up with volunteers to review safety precautions and equipment.
 Pay close attention to prevent accidents or injuries to yourself or others.

-Volunteering for a conservation project is not only good for the environment but also good for your well-being.
-You will learn new things, meet new people, and have an amazing new experience.
+Volunteering for a stewardship project is not only good for the climbing environment but also good for your well-being.
+You will learn new things, meet new people, and give back to climbing areas and the community in a meaningful way.

 Check out our volunteer resource page to find volunteer opportunities near you.